matecat/MateCat/lib/view/OutsourcePhpDoc/files/controller/OutsourceTo/TranslatedSuccessController.php.txt

 /**
- * Controller that handle the success return from login page *
+ * Controller that handle the success return from login page
+ * The user will be redirected on this class to get the session quote data.
+ *
  * Used to set the next redirect page on remote provider system *